 Overseas travel

-There are many ways to speak to us at My Blue Sky.
+There are many ways to speak to us at My Blue Sky, and you can explore some of these below.

 Use the website chatbox:

-You may have noticed the chatbox in the bottom right-hand corner of this page.
-This links directly to our team, so that you can talk to a specialist in real time.
+If you look in the bottom right-hand corner of this page, you will see our chatbox.
+This links directly to our legal team, so that you can talk to a specialist in real time.

-The chatbox operates from 9am – 5pm AEST, Monday to Friday (you can calculate your time difference).
-If you message the chatbox outside of operating hours, you have the option to leave your email address so that our team can reply to you at a later point.
+The chatbox operates Monday to Friday, 9am – 5pm Sydney time (click here to calculate your time difference).
+If you message the chatbox outside of operating hours, you have the option to leave your email address so that our team can reply to you at a later time.

 Phone: